 It is Angela’s intention to take the device to other wineries across South Australia and Tasmania during the 2015 vintage period, where she will experiment with a number of regions and grape varietals.
 The project has been funded by the Australian Grape and Wine Authority, and if successful, Angela hopes to have the machine developed for use in greater capacity by next vintage.

-JOIN THE WINE CLUB
+OUR WINE CLUB

 Liquor Act 1982 - It is an offence to sell or supply to or to obtain liquor on behalf of a person under the age of 18 years